mcdemarco/the-new-kitchen-cookbook/bread/popoverCinnamonRolls.md

 7. Cover and let rise 1 1/2 to 2 hours, or overnight in the refrigerator plus 45 minutes on the counter in the morning.
 8. Preheat oven to 350°.
 9. Bake 20--30 minutes.
-10. Remove from pan and cool on a rack.
+10. Invert pan immediately (because of the melted sugar) onto a rack.
 11. Mix sugar and cream for icing and ice.
 Optionally top with sprinkles.

 ## Variants